smileNika/hello-world/README.md

 I`m Kate and from this time i am with you)
 I want to become a pro programmer, so i am waiting a good lessons!

-With love and lope Love!
+With love and hope Love!